lukejbrennan/lukejbrennan.github.io/_posts/2023-09-26-how-i-made-this-blog.markdown

 title:  "How I made this blog"
 excerpt: "A nice post"
 date:   2023-09-28 10:00:00
-categories:
+categories: [Making This]
-- Writing and Blogging
+comments: True
 ---

 Hello world, this is a blog that I wrote using GitHub Pages and Jekyll.
 Below, are a list of resources that I found helpful.
 You can also see *exactly* what's going on with this site by going to the [github repository](https://github.com/lukejbrennan/lukejbrennan.github.io)